gansbrest/chef-solo/README.md

 Options:

-* -f - first boot ( uses one ssh connection string over the default one, at the moment hardcoded to the srcipt, **adjust for your use case** or provide more a switch which will set host dynamically.
+* -f - first boot ( uses one ssh connection string over the default one, at the moment hardcoded to the srcipt, **adjust for your use case** or provide  a switch which will set host dynamically.

 * -h fqdn - sets the hostname, before chef run

 `./deploy.sh -f -h mix.domain.com`

-** YOU MAY NEED TO ADJUST SOME VALUES IN THE SCRIPT TO FIT YOUR OWN NEEDS! **
+**YOU MAY NEED TO ADJUST SOME VALUES IN THE SCRIPT TO FIT YOUR OWN NEEDS!**